intendia-oss/qualifier/README.md

 work for you.
 So, what does this lib.
 This lib defines a High-Level API (and kind of best-practices) to extract and use this metadata so both metadata extractor and metadata consumer can be developed independently and shared.

 This lib will generate a metamodel, and this typed metamodel is called `Qualifier`.
-For example, person will generate:
+For example, person will generate a `Person_Metadata` with each property as a static field like `Person_Metadata.fullName`:
 ```java
 TableBuilder<Person> table = TableBuilder.builder()
     .column(Person_Metadata.fullName)